Wolfgang Feneberg: Teaching

 Evangelical Lutheran Church in Bavaria, continue in Bible Schools in the University of Erlangen-Nuremberg, the German University in Armenia (Professor of New Testament and Jewish Studies), and as Vice President and Speaker of the Academy of St. Paul.

 Academic work

-He has published on various themes of the New Testament theology and Ignatian Spirituality, and was active in retreat accompanied and spiritual direction.
+He has published on various themes of the New Testament theology and Ignatian Spirituality, and was active in providing accompanied retreats and spiritual direction.